-Summary 4.1: There seems to be slightly stronger preference (6 out of 9) on defining T304-like new timer over reusing the existing T304 timer.
-Rapporteur considers that defining a new timer may be agreeable as most of the companies seem to agree that the timer operation will reuse existing T304 timer operation.
+Summary 4.1: There seems to be slightly stronger preference (3 out of 9) on defining T304-like new timer over reusing the existing T304 timer.
+Rapporteur considers that reusing the existing timer may be agreeable as most of the companies seem to agree that the timer operation will reuse existing T304 timer operation.

 For the timer expiry, 1 company proposes to initiate RRC connection re-establishment, 6 companies propose to revert back to the indirect single path operation, and 9 companies propose to send the failure report to the gNB.
 Some companies propose to initiate RRC connection re-establishment by taking the availability of SRB1 over the indirect path into account, i.e., when SRB1 over the indirect path is not available.
 Although the proposed behaviours are similar, it may need more discussion to clearly understand the conditions and the related behaviours.
-Rapporteur thinks that the issue 4.1 may be relevant to the conditions as well.
+Rapporteur thinks that the issue 3.3 may be relevant to the conditions as well.